Connecticut Humane Society starts crisis foster programs for families faced with decision to keep or lose a pet

-“It was clearly a long-term relationship for this nice lady and the cat loved her mom too.
-So, we came together as a team and said, let’s see if we can find a foster home,” said Theresa Geary.
+“It was clearly a long-term relationship for this nice lady and the cat loved her mom, too.
+So, we came together as a team and said, let’s see if we can find a foster home,” Theresa Geary said.

 After a desperate call from a woman in the community, the Connecticut Humane Society staff and volunteers came together and started a crisis foster program for families in need.